hashicorp/terraform-provider-azurerm/website/docs/r/devspace_controller.html.markdown

 A `sku` block supports the following:

-* `name` - (Required) The name of the SKU for Azure DevSpace Controller.
+* `name` - (Required) The name of the SKU for DevSpace Controller.
 Currently supported value is `S1`.
 Changing this forces a new resource to be created.
-* `tier` - (Required) The tier of the SKU for Azure DevSpace Controller.
+* `tier` - (Required) The tier of the SKU for DevSpace Controller.
 Currently supported value is `Standard`.
 Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the Azure DevSpace Controller.
+* `id` - The ID of the DevSpace Controller.

 * `data_plane_fqdn` - DNS name for accessing DataPlane services.

 ## Import

-Azure DevSpace Controller can be imported using the `resource id`, e.g.
+DevSpace Controller can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_devspace_controller.controller1 /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.DevSpaces/controllers/controller1Name